Navigation

 Eligibility: vulnerable students

-• receiving Disability Living Allowance (DLA) or Personal Independence Payments (PIP) in their own right as well as Employment and Support Allowance (ESA) or Universal Credit (UC) in their own right
+• Receiving Disability Living Allowance (DLA) or Personal Independence Payment (PIP) in their own right as well as Employment and Support Allowance (ESA) or Universal Credit (UC) in their own right.

-• Have a total annual household income of £25,000 or less which includes all employment income and benefits for the year
+• Having a total annual household income of £30,000 or less which includes all employment income and benefits for the year.

 Evidence must be attached to all applications except those receiving Free School Meals as this can be verified on the school system.